BehaviorTree/btcpp_website/docs/tutorial-basics/tutorial_05_subtrees.md

   CrossDoor cross_door;
   cross_door.registerNodes(factory);

-  // the XML is the one shown at the beginning of the tutorial auto tree = factory.createTreeFromText(xml_text);
+  // In this example a single XML contains multiple <BehaviorTree>
+  // To determine which one is the "main one", we should first register
+  // the XML and then allocate a specific tree, using its ID

+  factory.registerBehaviorTreeFromText(xml_text);
+  auto tree = factory.createTree("MainTree");

   // helper function to print the tree printTreeRecursively(tree.rootNode());